theraot/paladio-legacy/readme.md

     You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+This repository also includes copies of Addendum and PHPMailer.
+Addendum and PHPMailer are distributed under their own license.

+Some files also include an alternative license.

 ---
 Waranty
 ---